 Included in today’s recipe are creamy honey mustard, caesar dressing, sweet chili, and BBQ ranch.
 Of course, ketchup is always recommended as well.
-Oh, and a buffalo sauce would be great too, but I had to draw the line somewhere…trust me I wanted to make and include them all!
+Oh, and a buffalo sauce or Cane’s Sauce would be great too, but I had to draw the line somewhere…trust me I wanted to make and include them all!

 Each sauce is just as easy as the next.
 Simply combine all the ingredients and taste for salt.
 No cooking or blending in a food processor is required!